Skip To Main Content

 Commitment 3 - Given the likelihood of substantial disruption posed by the presence of ICE or any federal, state, or local law enforcement agency acting to enforce federal immigration laws, that any request to visit a school site must be presented to the Superintendent’s Office for review as to whether access to the site is required by law, a judicial warrant is required, or any other legal considerations apply.

-Commitment 4 - In its continued commitment to the protection of student privacy, the District shall review its record-keeping policies and practices with respect to students’ immigration status or place of birth; and cease any future collection.
+Commitment 4 - In its continued commitment to the protection of student privacy, the District shall review its record-keeping policies and practices with respect to students’ immigration status or place of birth; and cease any future collection to the extent permitted by law.

 Commitment 5 - The District shall post this Resolution at every school site and distribute it to District staff, students, and parents using usual means of communication.